maroda/monteverdi/README.md

 Streams data from multiple endpoints to draw histograms of the "accents" found by configuring triggers, i.e. a maximum value for the metric being recorded.

+> NEW!
+Metrics are now configurable as **COUNTERS** using the new Plugin architecture.
+Using the `transformer="calc_rate"` entry in the config will do the job (see the included configs for examples).

 - The included `config.json` checks Monteverdi's local prometheus metrics only.
 This means you can try it without needing to have to set up a KV endpoint.
 - The included `example_config.json` shows three endpoints, including the local, but also Netdata and something else I have running locally.
 - Logging is found in `monteverdi.log`.